Mdhvince/image_captioning/README.md

 ## File Description
 - custom_data.py: Create the dataset using the Dataset class from Pytorch
+- load_data.py: functions to split and load the data
 - mapping.pkl: vocabulary mapping integer
 - models.py: Create the architecture of the CNN and LSTM
 - training.py: Train CNN and RNN on GPU